 10) Multiplication: Know 2, 5 and 10 times tables

 "3 x10 = " "4 x 5 = " "6 x 2 = "

 A good indication your child has really mastered a skill is if they can answer correctly and quickly.
 Being hesitant is an indication that mastery isn't quite there.

-The good news for parent and learners is that addressing problems in maths is easy when children are young, and in most cases all that's needed is some regular targeted practice.
-This is why we designed Komodo for home use and families.
+The good news for parent and learners is that addressing problems in maths is easy when children are young, and in many cases all that's needed is some regular targeted practice.

 About Komodo – Komodo is a fun and effective way to boost primary maths skills.
 Designed for 5 to 11 year olds to use in the home, Komodo uses a little and often approach to learning maths (15 minutes, three to five times per week) that fits into the busy routine.
 Komodo users develop fluency and confidence in maths – without keeping them at the screen for long.